Postgraduate Initial Teacher Training

 Where we refer to special schools, this route also applies to alternative provision, pupil referral units and mainstream schools with SEND resource units.

-Trainees choose from one of two age ranges – both are full time, lasting one year:
+Trainees choose from one of two pathways – both are full time, lasting 11 months:

 Programme structure